qaul/qaul.net/docs/qaul/flutter/macos.md

 The Qaul GUI is built using Flutter.
 Instructions to have it installed can be found in [this document](flutter-install.md).

-## Build & Run qaul.net MacOS Desktop App
+## Build & Run qaul MacOS Desktop App

-To build and run the qaul.net desktop app you have to perform the following steps:
+To build and run the qaul desktop app you have to perform the following steps:

 1) Build libqaul shared library
 2) Build & Run the flutter MacOS desktop app